What does a Automotive Service Advisor do?

 What is the job outlook for a Automotive Service Advisor?

-In terms of compensation, Automotive Service Advisors earn a competitive salary.
-The BLS reports an average national annual compensation of $52,410.
-This figure reflects the value placed on the skills and expertise required for this role.
-Additionally, the average national hourly compensation stands at $25.20, providing a clear picture of the earning potential in this career.
-Job seekers can expect fair compensation for their work, making this a financially attractive field.
+Automotive Service Advisors enjoy a competitive average national annual compensation of $52,410.
+This figure reflects the value of the skills and knowledge required in this profession.
+Additionally, the average national hourly compensation stands at $25.20, providing a clear picture of the earning potential.
+These figures make the role attractive to those seeking a stable income with opportunities for growth.
+The compensation aligns with the responsibilities and expertise needed, making it a rewarding career choice.

 Continue to Salaries for Automotive Service Advisor